97115104/blog/_posts/2025-05-31-The-$HEALTH-Token.md

 ## contact

 Feel free to send through a message via [email](mailto:{{ site.email }}) or [LinkedIn](https://www.linkedin.com/in/aharshbe) or [GitHub](https://github.com/{{ site.github_username }}) or [Telegram](https://t.me/x97115104).

-*As always, 'twas nice to write for you, dear reader.
-Until next time.*

-*This post is AI and human-generated.
-If you think you can spot which is which, you’re probably wrong unless you read my previous [hello, world post](https://97115104.com/2025/05/13/hello-world/) and/or use [Copyleaks](https://copyleaks.com/ai-content-detector), either way, feel free to guess.
-For feedback, critique, or existential dread, contact me.*